Testosterone Replacement Therapy (TRT)

 Healthcare providers treat low testosterone (male hypogonadism) with testosterone replacement therapy, which comes in several forms:

-Testosterone Skin Gels:
+Testosterone Gels:

 Testosterone Patches: